-In 2003, as a Howard Hughes Medical Fellow, Dr. Cornish conducted translational research at the National Human Genome Research Institute of NIH.
-She was an apprentice in the laboratory of Francis Collins, M.D Ph.D. the current Director of NIH and leader of the Human Genome Project.
+Eboni Cornish, MD is a functional medicine physician at the Amen Clinics in Reston, Virginia.
+She graduated from Brown University Medical School.
+She completed her family medicine residency at Georgetown University.
+In 2003, as a Howard Hughes Medical Fellow, Dr. Cornish conducted translational research at the National Human Genome Research Institute of NIH as an apprentice in the laboratory of Francis Collins, MD, PhD., the current Director of NIH and leader of the Human Genome Project.

 Dr. Cornishis a member of the American College for Advancement in Medicine (ACAM), International Lyme and Associated Diseases Society (ILADS) and the Institute of Functional Medicine (IFM).
 She serves as a board member of the International Lyme and Associated Diseases Society Educational Foundation (ILADEF) where she is responsible for the development and expansion of the organization’s physician training program.

 She is on the physician advisory board of the Charles E. Holman Foundation for the newly emerging Morgellons Disease.
 She is an expert in the treatment of Lyme Disease, PANDAS/PANS, Chronic Fatigue Syndrome, Genetic Methylation Disorders, Autoimmune Diseases, Gut Imbalances, Environmental Toxicity, Bioidentical Hormone Replacement, Biotoxin Illness, Mast Cell Activation Syndrome (MCAS), Fibromyalgia, and other chronic conditions.